drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 To demonstrate this, let’s go back to our pirate example.

-Let’s say that we have Pirate A, B C, and we cannot forget Jack.
-We can say now that the secret is the actual gold of the treasure box, and the box is protected with a secret code, the key.
-The distribution now involves all four of them to contribute to the randomness of the key.
+Let’s say that we have pirates A, B C, and we cannot forget Jack.
+We can say now that the secret is the actual gold of the treasure box, and the box is protected with a secret code - the key.
+The distribution now involves all four of them contributing to the randomness of the key.

 **🏴‍☠️ First Step:** Each of the pirates (Pirates A, B, C, and Jack) agrees to jointly create a secret key to a treasure box.
 But none of them should have the complete key on their own.